liquinlab/elm-smile/docs/styling/darkmode.md

 Smile allows customization of the dark mode settings for your experiment.
-You can set it to always prefer light mode, always prefer dark mode, or to fall back to the users "system" setting which are usually passed through by the browser.
+You can set it to always prefer light mode, always prefer dark mode, or to fall back to the user's "system" setting, which is usually passed through by the browser.

 ## Configuration